MarijnSt/soccermatics-project-1/README.md

 # Jeremy Doku Analysis

 Since arriving on the scene at Anderlecht, Doku has always been regarded as one of Belgium's finest dribblers.
 With his pace and technique he can unravel a defence with ease.
-But doubters quickly started posing the question *"Does this actually help the team?"*.
+But doubters quickly started posing the question *"Does this actually help the team?"*

 Based on his goals and assists stats, they concluded that it wasn't.
 But is that true?

-We'll have a look how he did at the Euros in 2024.
+We'll have a look at how he did at the Euros in 2024.

 First of all, is he still a player that will look to exploit a 1v1 situation?